nnsW3/solana-tools/README.md

 - a UI to create SPL-Tokens
 - a UI to upload file to Arweave
 - a UI to update the metadata of your NFT
-- a UI to send a NFT message to the owner of your desired NFT or solana domain name
+- a UI to send an NFT message to the owner of your desired NFT or solana domain name
 - More tools are scheduled...

 Download our xNFT [here](https://test.xnft.gg/app/621U7cWfav4ypS7e7uxdXcZTjTFgkeXW48sRReoFewg9).
 Find the source code of our xNFT just [here](https://github.com/cryptoloutre/solana-tools-xnft).